moss-l/bhs-js-testing/boolean-simplification.md

-are perfectly capable of reasoning about simple logical expressions: if I tell you that I only eat when I have food and am hungry and then I tell you I have a bunch of bananas but am not hungry, you can probably correctly predict that I will not eat because you understand that the *and* in “have food and am hungry” means both facts have to be true for me to eat.
+are perfectly capable of reasoning about simple logical expressions: if I tell you that I only eat when I have food and am hungry and then I tell you I have a bunch of bananas but am not hungry, you can probably predict that I will not eat because you understand that the *and* in “have food and am hungry” means both facts have to be true for me to eat.
 On the other hand, if I told you that I eat whenever I'm hungry or bored you can probably predict that even if I'm not hungry but I'm bored, I'm probably eating.

 In computers we call this kind of logic “Boolean logic”, after George Boole who discussed what he called “Boolean algebra” in his books *The